-- (1) It is essential that bidders, offerors, and contractors have confidence in the procedures for soliciting and awarding contracts.
+(1) It is essential that bidders, offerors, and contractors have confidence in the procedures for soliciting and awarding contracts.
 This can best be assured by allowing an aggrieved person to protest the solicitation, award, or related decision.
-This Section and Section 9-506 (Protest of Solicitations or Awards) would permit actual or prospective bidders or offerors, or contractors, to: - (a) promptly protest the solicitation or award to the procurement officials; - (b) promptly seek relief in the State courts; or - have the protest decision reviewed by the Procurement Appeals Board provided in Part F, if enacted. - (2) Nothing in this Section is intended to affect the power of the [Attorney General] to settle actions pending before the Procurement Appeals Board or the courts. - 3) Whether or not citizen or taxpayer remedies would be available would be controlled by existing local law. - (4) In general, the filing of a protest should halt the procurement until the controversy is resolved.
-In order to allow essential governmental functions to continue, Subsection (6) provides that the [State] may proceed with the solicitation or award of the contract, despite the protest, upon a determination in writing by the Chief Procurement Officer or the head of the Purchasing Agency that such action is necessary.
-It is expected that such a determination will occur only in those few circumstances where it is necessary to protect a substantial interest of the [State]. - (5) The award of costs under Subsection (7) is intended to compensate a party for reasonable expenses incurred in connection with a solicitation for which that party was wrongfully denied a contract award.
+This Section permits actual or prospective bidders, offerors, or contractors to:

+- (a) promptly protest the solicitation or award to the procurement officials; or - (b) promptly seek relief in the State courts; or - (2) Nothing in this Section is intended to affect the power of the [Attorney General] [Attorney for the Enacting Jurisdiction] to settle actions pending before the courts.

+(3) Whether or not citizen or taxpayer remedies would be available would be controlled by existing local law.

+(4) In general, the filing of a protest should halt the procurement until the controversy is resolved.
+Essential governmental functions may continue, under Subsection (6), upon a determination in writing by the Chief Procurement Officer, as provided therein that such action is necessary.
+It is expected that such a determination will occur only in those few circumstances where it is necessary to protect a substantial interest of the [Purchasing Agency].

+(5) The award of costs under Subsection (7) is intended to compensate a party for reasonable expenses incurred in connection with a solicitation for which that party was wrongfully denied a contract award.
 No party can recover profits which it anticipates would have been made if that party had been awarded the contract.
 Attorney's fees associated with the filing and prosecution of the protest are not recoverable.

-\ Language between asterisks to be enacted if Article 9, Part E (Procurement Appeals Board) is enacted.